What is a Pitch Deck? –

 Be open and honest

-Entrepreneurs sometimes desire to overwhelm investors with detail in their initial presentation deck, but less is sometimes more.
-Straightforward, simply expressed ideas outlined in bullet points and graphical information are more engaging than long paragraphs and can elicit inquiries or even follow-up meetings.
+In their initial presentation deck, entrepreneurs may want to overwhelm investors with detail, but sometimes less is more.
+Simple, straightforward ideas presented in bullet points and with graphics are more interesting than lengthy paragraphs and can lead to questions or even follow-up meetings.

 Prioritize the storyline over the statistics